Marsilea minuta: Description

 It has a light brown to green rhizome that is 0.4-0.8 mm thick with short tan hairs at the ends and internodal roots.
 The land leaves are on erect, terete, 5–13 cm long petioles.
 The leaflets are 0.8-1.7 cm by 1.2–2 cm, mostly glabrous, cuneate or flabellate.
 The leaves in water are typically not floating, but emergent from the water.
 Fertile leaves are produced on land with up to four sporocarps each at penduncles near the base of the petiole.
 It has a small sporocarp that is 2.6-4.1 mm long, 2.4-3.1 mm wide, and 1.3-1.7 mm thick.
 The sporocarp has a superior tooth at the apex of the stalk and an inferior tooth at the base.
-The sporocarp has a conspicuous 1.5-2.2 mm long raphe, about ⅔ the length of the sporocarp and semi-terete.
+The sporocarp has a conspicuous 1.5-2.2 mm long raphe, about two-thirds the length of the sporocarp and semi-terete.
 Unlike a few Marsilea species, M. minuta sporocarps mature above ground.